XeonXE534/Kitsunari/README.md

 - Some minor bugs may exist (search, playback)
 - Only Linux fully supported
 - MPV must be installed and available in your PATH for playback.
+- This version uses `backend_v2` which is the older but *FAR* more stable backend.
+- Check out the `backend_v3` branch for the latest backend code (NOT RECOMMENDED FOR DAILY USE, UNSTABLE)

 ---